keystonejs/keystone/examples/virtual-field/README.md

 ## Feature Example - virtual field

-This project implements a basic **Blog**, with `Posts` and `Authors`.

-You can use it as a starting place for learning how to use Keystone.
+This project demonstrates how to add virtual fields to a Keystone list It builds on the [Blog](../blog) starter project.

 ## Instructions